C-Vac/AI-Prototyping/doc/full-project-high-level-overview.md

 # Overview

-*The full project can be completed by following one of these high-level action plans*
+*The full project can be completed by following these high-level action plans*

 ## Version 1